-Wait lists are formed after a particular class is closed; wait lists determine the priority for enrollment as seats become available.
-During the initial registration period, students confronted with a closed class should add their names to the wait list immediately.
-Once on a wait list, students should register for an alternate class.
-If a seat becomes available, an email will be sent to eligible students' SCU e-mail account informing them of their eligibility and the expiration date of their eligibility status.
+Wait lists are formed after a particular class is closed; waitlists determine the priority for enrollment as seats become available.
+During the initial registration period, students confronted with a closed class should add their names to the waitlist immediately.
+Once on a waitlist, students should register for an alternate class.
+If a seat becomes available, an email will be sent to eligible students' SCU e-mail accounts informing them of their eligibility and the expiration date of their eligibility status.
 After 11:59 pm on the eligibility date indicated, the permission will expire and the available seat will be offered to the next eligible student.

-The final wait list is run on the last Thursday of the add/drop period.
+The final waitlist is run on the last Thursday of the add/drop period.
 The next day, Friday, any classes with seats still open will be made available to students on a first-come, first-served basis through eCampus.